Luflosi/dyndnsd/README.md

 ## Setup on NixOS
 Take a look at `nix/e2e-test.nix` for an example.
 You need to import the module and overlay provided by this flake.

-I use this service only on NixOS but it should just work on other Linux distributions as well.
+I use this service only on NixOS but it should just work™ on other Linux distributions as well.

 ## Manual installation and usage instructions (Non-NixOS) (probably incomplete)
 - Install a rust compiler